dixongrossnickle/personal-website/README.md

 Custom JavaScript code can be found under [static/js/](https://github.com/dixongrossnickle/personal-website/blob/master/static/js/)<br/><br/>

 ## Django
-I know that my football simulator script could've easily been handled by something light-weight such as Flask; I just wanted to get familiar with Django because I think it's fantastic.
+I know that this site could've easily been handled by something light-weight such as Flask; I just wanted to get familiar with Django because I think it's fantastic.
 Also, the Django stack used here is very light-weight — it only has a few middlewares since there's no database or user authentication.<br/><br/>
-There are two function-based views — one returns the main HTML template, and the other returns a JSON response with the results of the match simulator.<br/><br/>
 All custom static files are served by [whitenoise](http://whitenoise.evans.io/en/stable/index.html), which is a middleware that compresses files, creates versioned URLs, and sets long-lasting cache headers.<br/><br/><br/>

 # Football Simulator